littlebizzy/slickstack/docs/cloudflare.md

 5. verify the site, logs, SSL, WordPress, and Certbot behavior
 6. enable stricter origin protections only after the basic proxy setup is stable

 Do not begin by enabling every restriction at once.
-Real-IP restoration, Cloudflare-only Nginx access, Authenticated Origin Pulls, and certificate validation solve different problems and fail differently.
+Real-IP restoration, Cloudflare-only origin access, Authenticated Origin Pulls, and certificate validation solve different problems and fail differently.

+> **Current limitation:** Do not enable `CLOUDFLARE_IPS_ONLY="true"` together with `CLOUDFLARE_REAL_IPS="true"`.
+Nginx replaces the client address with `CF-Connecting-IP` before its `allow` and `deny` access checks run.
+The current SlickStack `allowed-ips.conf` then compares Cloudflare's network allowlist against the restored visitor address and can reject legitimate proxied traffic.
+Treat `CLOUDFLARE_IPS_ONLY` as experimental until the implementation is changed to evaluate the original network peer address.

 ## SlickStack settings